enzodipasquale/combRUM/README.md

 - a `FeatureMap` that computes the priced-row pair
   $`(\phi_i(d), \varepsilon_i(d))`$ for a choice $`d \in \{0,1\}^M`$

-For serial estimation, observed choices and simulation draws are passed through a `Data` object.
-For distributed estimation, each rank owns part of the simulated agents and combRUM coordinates the row-generation loop across ranks.
+Serial runs pass observed choices and simulation draws through `cb.Data`, then call `cb.estimate(...)`.
+For the serial bootstrap, keep the same `Model` and `Data` and call `cb.bootstrap(...)`.

-Call `cb.estimate(...)` or `cb.estimate_distributed(...)` for point estimates.
-Call `cb.bootstrap(..., weights=cb.NativeDraws(n_obs=N, base_seed=seed))` for
-serial multiplier bootstrap inference.
-Use `cb.bootstrap_distributed(...)` for distributed multiplier bootstrap with `NSlack` models that provide `observed_features_batch(observation_ids)`; distributed bootstrap uses split observation/simulation axes rather than a dense `Data` object.
-Use `cb.LocalCluster(...)` to exercise distributed code paths locally before moving the same code to an MPI transport.
+On a high-performance computing (HPC) cluster, the distributed entry points run row generation across MPI ranks.
+Pass `cb.MpiTransport` to `cb.estimate_distributed(...)` and `cb.bootstrap_distributed(...)` to communicate through MPI.
+The worked examples and notebooks show both paths.

 ## Distributed Runs